How to add custom fields to your WooCommerce customers

 All the custom fields that you have created for your WooCommerce customers are also automatically available in the Users Insights table.
 If the newly added custom fields are not visible in your customer table, you will need to make them visible first.
 You can show and hide the table fields by clicking on the “eye” icon in the top right menu of the Users Insights page.

-Filtering your WooCommerce customers by the custom fields data
+Filtering your WooCommerce customers by the custom field value

 The custom fields are also available in the Users Insights smart filters.
 This means that you can search and filter your customers by their custom fields data.
 For example, if you want to see all the customers who have a second email address set, you can use the filter “Secondary email is set”: